Australia’s new leader hopes to be best mates with Jokowi

-BOGOR, Indonesia (AP) — Australia’s new prime minister says he wants to be best mates with his Indonesian counterpart and deepen the lagging economic relationship between the two countries.
+BOGOR, Indonesia (AP) — Australia’s new prime minister said he wants to be best mates with his Indonesian counterpart and deepen the lagging economic relationship between the two countries.

-Scott Morrison became Australia’s prime minister last week after factional warfare in the ruling Liberal Party ended Malcolm Turnbull’s short tenure as the country’s leader.
+Scott Morrison became Australia’s prime minister last week after factional warfare in the ruling Liberal Party ended Malcolm Turnbull’s short tenure as prime minister.

 Morrison met Indonesian President Joko “Jokowi” Widodo on Friday in his first trip overseas since becoming leader.

-He said they would sign an economic agreement involving increased free trade by the end of the year.
-Morrison said he hoped his relationship with Jokowi would be as good as that enjoyed by his predecessor, Turnbull.
+He said they would sign an agreement by the end of the year that aims to boost trade and investment.

 Most Read Nation & World Stories